Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 ### TODO

 * File dialog to save glyphs
-* Rescale from abs (image) to normalized (FM coord)
-* Add buttons to change selected SP data, left, very left, orientation
 * Add loading of a glyph, after FMlines are set, remap those points to the current image
 * Make the point list scroll when adding points if it is filled
-* Move spline buttons and info to left sidebar
-* `line_curve_point` is called with swapped args sometimes, check that

 ### MAYBE

 * Is there really a reason to put FrameInfo as a different class?
 It could just be a regular frame inside the view.
+* Move spline buttons and info to left sidebar

 ##### Done